 The all-purpose pastry shell is generally used for making samosa.
 But, you can also use puff pastry sheets or filo pastry sheets for making samosas.

 Can I bake the samosa?

 Yes, you can easily bake a samosa.
 In fact, this is a great option for those who are calorie conscious and still want to taste the best food.
 The good thing is that I have given both baking and frying instructions in the video recipe on this page.

-However, if you are someone who is after the authentic taste, and you want those flaky results in the pasty then I would suggest you try the fried version.
+However, if you are someone who wants the authentic taste and those flaky results in the pasty then I would suggest you try the fried version.
 They taste the BEST.
 And Once in a while, a fried samosa or two won’t harm.
-Isn’t it? 🙂
+Won’t you say so? 🙂

 How to bake samosa in the oven?